-This page introduces you to the AppDynamics App IQ Platform.
+This page introduces you to the AppDynamics Application Performance Management (APM) Platform.

 Application Performance Monitoring

-At the tier level, AppDynamics gives you a view of the runtime operation of your code via an AppDynamics App Server agent.
+At the tier level, AppDynamics provides a view of the runtime operation of your code via an AppDynamics App Server Agent.
 The agent detects calls to a service entry point at the tier and follows the execution path for the call through the call stack.
 It sends data about usage metrics, code exceptions, error conditions, and exit calls to backend systems to the Controller, either a SaaS or on-premises:

 To get started with application monitoring, see Install App Server Agents.

-Most application environments consist of more than a single application server.
-They may contain multiple, distributed, and interconnected servers and processes that participate in fulfilling a given user request.
-In this context, AppDynamics tracks transactions across distributed, heterogenous services.
+Most application environments contain more than one application server.
+They may contain distributed, interconnected servers and processes that participate in fulfilling a given user request.
+In this context, AppDynamics tracks transactions across distributed, heterogeneous services.

 Infrastructure Visibility with Database Visibility